-(Q3) Is applicant proposing a single-county, multi-county, or RHAB-wide project?

-□ Single County = 0 points □ Multi-county = 1 point □ RHAB-wide = 2 points

-(Q5) Did your organization have a Transitional Housing project that reallocated this year?

-□ N/A = 0 points □ Involuntary Reallocation = 0 points □ Voluntary Reallocation = 5 points

-(Q7) Project Description: up to 14 total points

-- Demonstration of local/regional need = 0 5 points - 0 points if need not described - o 3 points if narrative but no data, or data does not support the need for this project - o 5 points if applicant describes need and provides supporting data - Target population is aligned with CoC goals (chronic, veterans, families and youth) = 1 point - 0 points if these populations not targeted - o 1 point if project targets chronic, veterans, families or youth
+(Q3) Is applicant proposing a single-county, multi-county, or RHAB-wide project? ☐ Single County = 0 points ☐ Multi-county = 1 point ☐ RHAB-wide = 2 points (Q5) Did your organization have a Transitional Housing project that reallocated this year? □ N/A = 0 points □ Involuntary Reallocation = 0 points □ Voluntary Reallocation = 5 points (Q7) Project Description: up to 14 total points • Demonstration of local/regional need = 0 - 5 points 0 points if need not described 3 points if narrative but no data, or data does not support the need for this project 5 points if applicant describes need and provides supporting data Target population is aligned with CoC goals (chronic, veterans, families and youth) = 1 point 0 points if these populations not targeted 1 point if project targets chronic, veterans, families or youth • Experience with housing first = 0 - 2 points O points if not described o 1 point if somewhat described o 2 points if applicant indicates low/no barriers to entry and that reviewer believes the applicant has needed experience • Experience with project component type and/or target population = 0 - 2 points a) If PSH: experience with chronic b) If RRH or TH/RRH: experience rapidly rehousing c) If youth: demonstrates sufficient youth experience 0 points if not described 1 point if somewhat described 2 points if reviewer believes the applicant has needed experience Client-centered and culturally competent services = 0 - 2 points o 0 points if not described o 1 point if somewhat described 2 points if organization's policies, training, or other relevant experience described

-• Experience with housing first = 0 - 2 points
+• Strategic partnerships with community providers = 0 - 2 points